A polyhedral approach to the invariant of Bierstone and Milman: Pairs and idealistic exponents with history

 \begin{proof} If $ x $ is not contained in the center of the blow-up $ \pi $, then the situation at $ x' $ did not change.
-In this case the lemma is trivially true.
+In this case the lemma is true.
 Thus let us assume that the center contains $ x $.
-Since the exceptional data are equal for $ \IE_1 $ and $ \IE_2 $, the same is true for $ \IE_1[t] $ and $ \IE_2 [t] $.
-Further it follows that the exceptional data for $ \IE_1' $, $ \IE'_2 $, $ (\IE_1 \cap \IE_ 2)' $ and $ \IE'_1 \cap \IE'_2 $ are always given by the transform of $ \cE ( x ) $.
-Hence the first part follows by Proposition \ref{Prop:basicandmore}.
-The definition of $ \sim $ implies remaining two parts. \end{proof}
+Since the exceptional data are equal for $ \IE_1 $ and $ \IE_2 $ the exceptional data at $ x' $ for $ \IE_1' $, $ \IE'_2 $, $ (\IE_1 \cap \IE_ 2)' $ and $ \IE'_1 \cap \IE'_2 $ are given by the transform of $ \cE ( x ) $.
+Hence the first part follows by Proposition~\ref{Prop:basicandmore}\eqref{It:intersec_bu}.
+The definition of $ \sim $ implies the second part. \end{proof}